 SN: My education had a heavy focus on the web, it was tied to information technology.
 In business intelligence, my goal was to analyze markets in relation to information technology.
 Today, what I do is more technical, but I take essentially the same systemic approach.
 By which I mean that, in both situations, you have to try to understand the system within which the customer is evolving, their environment.
 Understanding all the ins and outs is equivalent to Porter’s Five Forces; analyzing the customer, determining the bargaining power of suppliers, the threat of new entrants, barriers to entry, etc. The inbound philosophy is more or less the same.
 It’s working on behalf of a client to understand where they are, where they come from, what their goals are, who the competition is, what their strengths are, and their relative positioning.
 Are we leaders?
 Challengers?
 Is the market competitive?
 Is the market changing?
 The main difference is that inbound works with a longer term vision.
 There’s no question that you need to be able to analyze what’s happening in the present, but you also need to be able to anticipate what’s coming based on trends.

-LP: Speaking of trends, let’s jump to the heart of this topic.
-Tell me, Sébastien, what trends should we be paying attention to in 2019?
+Speaking of trends, let’s jump right into the subject!
+Tell me Sébastien, what trends should we focus on in 2019?

 From an inbound marketing and SEO perspective, we’ll have Google which, for example, will invest a lot more in Google Image, with the intention of thwarting Instagram (and thereby Facebook).
 Google will equally bet on local, to gain ground on another one of Facebook’s strong points.
 Finally, Google will try to jump back into social, now that the demise of Google+ has officially been announced.
 It will almost certainly do this through YouTube, to try to limit the positioning of Twitch, which is making inroads into several parts of the market, despite the fact that it’s still quite niche and exclusive to video games.